frencojobs/interact/README.md

 gift.done();
 ```

-Using multiple spinners at once is a common practice, but because the way the library render and rerender things, it's not possible to have multiple them normally.
+Using multiple spinners at once is a common practice, but because of the way the library renders things, it's not possible to have multiple them normally.
 It will break the rendering process of all components.

 ```dart
 final spinners = MultiSpinner();